srackham/drake/README.md

 Execute commands in the command shell.
 If `commands` is a string execute it.
-If `commands` is an array of commands execute them in parallel.
+If `commands` is an array of commands execute them asynchronously.
 If any command fails throw an error.

 ### task